pyriell/gs1-bugfixes/readme.md

 2. A copy of this patch.
 3. About 1 GB of total space on your HDD.

 **Currently only the North American (US/Canada) version 1.0 may be patched.
-There is a version 1.1 in this region, but it's fairly rare unless you've set out to find it.  </div>
+There is a version 1.1 in this region, but it's fairly rare unless you've set out to find it.**

 ##Applying
 1. Run <i>gs1patcher.bat</i> to launch the patch dialog.
 The message indicating an error loading lua-interface.lua can be ignored.
 2. Choose the version of the game you want to patch from the drop-down list.